Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidgetAction-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Extends QAction by an interface for inserting custom widgets into action based containers, such as toolbars
-    :digest: 4f7d25922f46d917ee8412d8cd373420
+    :digest: 852bc76918e366b38eb3a17262f3c7e7

 The :sip:ref:`~PyQt6.QtWidgets.QWidgetAction` class extends :sip:ref:`~PyQt6.QtGui.QAction` by an interface for inserting custom widgets into action based containers, such as toolbars.

 Most actions in an application are represented as items in menus or buttons in toolbars.
 However sometimes more complex widgets are necessary.
-For example a zoom action in a word processor may be realized using a `QComboBox <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qcombobox>`_ in a :sip:ref:`~PyQt6.QtWidgets.QToolBar`, presenting a range of different zoom levels. :sip:ref:`~PyQt6.QtWidgets.QToolBar` provides :sip:ref:`~PyQt6.QtWidgets.QToolBar.insertWidget` as convenience function for inserting a single widget.
+For example a zoom action in a word processor may be realized using a :sip:ref:`~PyQt6.QtWidgets.QComboBox` in a :sip:ref:`~PyQt6.QtWidgets.QToolBar`, presenting a range of different zoom levels. :sip:ref:`~PyQt6.QtWidgets.QToolBar` provides :sip:ref:`~PyQt6.QtWidgets.QToolBar.insertWidget` as convenience function for inserting a single widget.
 However if you want to implement an action that uses custom widgets for visualization in multiple containers then you have to subclass :sip:ref:`~PyQt6.QtWidgets.QWidgetAction`.

 If a :sip:ref:`~PyQt6.QtWidgets.QWidgetAction` is added for example to a :sip:ref:`~PyQt6.QtWidgets.QToolBar` then :sip:ref:`~PyQt6.QtWidgets.QWidgetAction.createWidget` is called.
 Reimplementations of that function should create a new custom widget with the specified parent.